Masum-Osman/Masum-Osman.github.io/content/posts/2022/2022-07-04-included-redis-to-minimize-cost-on-gcp(gcs)-per-operation-p4.md

 thumbnail: golang
 ---

+Cloud computing is a blessing.
+But we need to use it wisely.
 In this post we would try to minimize out cost on GCS GCP using Redis.

 # Continuous Integration